nbelova23/liberata-nextjs-deployment/docs/submission-guide.md

 **A:** You can continue working on the same branch and push updates.
 The PR will automatically update with your new commits.
 Add a comment to let instructors know you've made improvements.

 ### Q: Do I need to keep my fork public?
-**A:** Yes, your fork should be public so instructors can review your work.
-Don't worry - this is normal for educational repositories.
+**A:** Since this is within a private GitHub organization, your fork will automatically inherit the organization's privacy settings.
+Instructors will have access to review your work through the organization.

 ### Q: What if I accidentally modify the main branch?
 **A:** No problem!
 Create a new branch from main and copy your work there.
 Always work in feature branches, never directly on main.